What's a fixed rate home loan?

 • the start and end dates of your fixed term, and

-• your minimum monthly repayment for this period.
+• your new minimum monthly repayment.

 Below is some additional guidance to help you transition to a fixed account.